jekyll/minima/_posts/2022-08-06-recent-work.md

 permalink: /recent-work/
 ---

-I haven't written a new post on this site in a while.
-No, it's not because I've given up blogging.
-It's just that I've just been publishing content elsewhere on the web.
-Find the summary below.
+Here is a summary of my recent work published elsewhere on the web.

 #### **1. TechCrunch**